b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 | - | - |
 | window, navigator, geolocation, device, etc... | file system, network, OS APIs, etc... |
 ---
-- On the browser side you will have acess to API that are not available on the server, and vice-versa
+- On the browser side you will have access to APIs that are not available on the server, and vice-versa
 - window, document, navigator, geolocation, device => browser only
-- server side, you have access to the filesystem, databases, network, etc.
+- server side, you have access to the filesystem, databases, network, operating system of your server, etc.

 #### How to add SSR to your Angular app